Natural Gas Fueling Infrastructure Development

 There are two types of CNG stations: fast-fill and time-fill.
 The type of station needed is dependent on the application.
 Typically, retail stations use fast-fill and fleets that have central refueling and the ability to fill overnight use time-fill.

 LNG stations are structurally similar to gasoline and diesel stations, because they both deliver a liquid fuel.
-LNG dispensers deliver fuel to vehicles at pressures of 75 to 120 PSI.
-Because LNG is stored and dispensed as a super-cooled, liquefied gas, protective clothing and gloves are required when fueling a vehicle.
+LNG dispensers deliver fuel to vehicles at pressures of 30 to 120 PSI.
+Because LNG is stored and dispensed as a super-cooled, liquefied gas, protective clothing, face shield, and gloves are required when fueling a vehicle.

 There are three options for LNG fueling: mobile, containerized, and customized large stations.
-In mobile fueling, LNG is delivered by a tanker truck that contains metering and dispensing equipment onboard.
+In mobile fueling, LNG is delivered by a tanker truck that has on-board metering and dispensing equipment.
 A starter station, or containerized station, includes a storage tank, dispensing equipment, metering and required containment.
 A custom station has greater storage capacity and is tailored to meet fleets' needs.

 Cost of Installation

 Costs of installing natural gas infrastructure varies based on size, capacity, and the type of natural gas (LNG, CNG, or both) it dispenses.
 It also varies in the way the natural gas is dispensed (fast-fill, time-fill).
-According to a 2010 report published by Pacific Northwest National Laboratory for the U.S. Department of Energy, costs for installing a CNG fueling station can range from $10,000 to $2 million depending on the size and application.
+According to a 2010 report published by Pacific Northwest National Laboratory for the U.S. Department of Energy, costs for installing a CNG fueling station can range up to $2 million depending on the size and application.
+Smaller fueling units average $10,000, including installation.
 According to the Energy Information Administration, an LNG fueling site can range from $1 to $4 million.